PoliticalGraveyard.com

 Perkins, William — of Riverside, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1964.
 Still living as of 1964.

 Perkins, William — also known as Bill Perkins — of Manhattan, New York County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 1980, 2000, 2008; candidate in primary for borough president of Manhattan, New York, 2005; member of New York state senate 30th District; elected 2006; elected unopposed 2008.
+Delegate to Democratic National Convention from New York, 1980, 2000, 2008; candidate for borough president of Manhattan, New York, 2005; member of New York state senate 30th District; elected 2006; elected unopposed 2008.
 Still living as of 2008.

 Perkins, William B. (b.
 1831) — of Bloomfield, Essex County, Vt.
 Born in Topsham, Sagadahoc County, Maine, May 21, 1831.
 Republican.
 Member of Vermont state senate from Essex County, 1882.
 Methodist.
 Burial location unknown.

-Perkins, William C. — U.S. Vice Consul in Reval, 1921-22; Barbados, 1926-27.
+Perkins, William C. — U.S. Vice Consul in Reval, as of 1921-22; Barbados, as of 1926-27.
 Burial location unknown.

 Perkins, William H. — of Washington County, Md.
 Member of Maryland state house of delegates from Washington County, 1878.
 Burial location unknown.